douglasgreen/outlines/computing/data_science/xml.md

 ### Basics of XPointer (XML Pointer Language)

 XPointer, which stands for XML Pointer Language, is a system for addressing parts of an XML document.
 Building upon the capabilities of XPath (XML Path Language), XPointer allows for more precise linking to specific parts of an XML document.
-It\'s part of the broader XML linking technologies that include XLink and XPath.
+It's part of the broader XML linking technologies that include XLink and XPath.

 #### Understanding XPointer